Reduce Waste and Make the Most of Your Pineapple Crown

-Good news, you can re-plant the crown of your juicy treat and create your very own houseplant to care for.
+Good news!
+You can re-plant the crown of your juicy treat and create your very own houseplant to care for.
 While growing an actual pineapple from the top will take about 2-3 years due to their slow growth rate, planting the crown is a simple step, and you’ll have a beautiful plant to look after in the meantime.
 Watch as this baby grows, and maybe one day you’ll have your very own pineapple!

-Cut the top of your pineapple off a half an inch below the leaves and trim Allow the pineapple top to dry for a week before planting
+- Cut the top of your pineapple off a half an inch below the leaves and trim until you can see root buds.

-After the roots begin to develop (typically 6-8 weeks) provide your plant with additional sunlight
+- After the roots begin to develop (typically 6-8 weeks) provide your plant with additional sunlight.

-For a full step by step on how to grow your pineapple plant, click here.
+For a full step-by-step on how to grow your pineapple plant, click here.

-Make a Beautiful Flower
+Make a Decorative Flower

-Spread the leaves outward as a flower begins to form
+- Spread the leaves outward as a flower begins to form.

 For a step by step guide on how to create a pineapple garnish, click here.